 All balloon pilots in Australia must have a pilot’s certificate or licence to be able to fly a balloon.

 Where can I learn to fly a balloon?

-Fly Me To The Moon operates a flight training school and can train and examine students for the Australian Ballooning Federation and CASA qualifications from private pilot right through to instructor level.
+Fly Me To The Moon no longer operates a flight training school.
+We recommend you contact the Australian Ballooning Federation or CASA for the latest information on qualifications from private pilot right through to instructor level.

 How much does it cost to learn to fly a balloon?

 The cost of learning to fly balloons varies considerably depending on what you can or can’t provide.
 Ballooning is a group activity, in so far as you need to have a crew of at least one person on the ground.
 The ground crew also needs a vehicle in which they can chase you during flight.
 If the training school needs to provide the ground crew and chase vehicle there is an associated cost.